 You haven’t been to Nashville if you haven’t been to the Country Music Hall of Fame.
 The CMHOF has one of the most carefully curated collections of music history anywhere in the world.
 Chronicling the folk roots of country music to the genre’s current hit makers, the museum is a treasure trove of all things bluegrass, traditional, Americana and more.

-Current exhibits include Shania Twain – the top-selling female country artist of all time.
-With a bizarre back-story that reads like a country song, the costumes and memorabilia are fascinating.
+Shania Twain – the top-selling female country artist of all time was a recent featured exhibit.
+Along with a bizarre back-story that reads like a country song, the costumes and memorabilia are fascinating.

 The Johnny Cash Museum

-The ‘Man in Black’ helped make Nashville the music capital through his collaborations with other musicians and his groundbreaking TV hit – the Johnny Cash Show.
+The ‘Man in Black’ helped make Nashville the music capital through his collaborations with other musicians and his ground-breaking TV hit – the Johnny Cash Show.
+The Johnny Cash Museum is a highlight for all music fans.

 Meat and three is a thing.
-Especially when ordering Barbecue or Hot Chicken always order three sides.
+Especially when ordering Barbecue or Hot Chicken you must always order three sides.
 Biscuits and gravy, Mac ‘n cheese, beans, collard greens and fries are the usual suspects.

 Chicken is nearly always hot – Prince’s & Hattie B’s are the go-to’s for this particularly Nashville favourite.
 Expect a line outside Hattie B’s as the relative newcomer is popular all day long.
-It is all about the hot chicken with soft drink and sweet tea refills to soothe that cayenne burn. http://hattieb.com/
+The soft drink and sweet tea refills are welcome to soothe that cayenne burn.

 Yes, you will be asked for ID to buy a drink no matter your age.
-Acme’s menu is burgers and sushi and the rooftop is one of the city’s best spots to take in a brew with a view. http://theacmenashville.com
+On Broadway, Acme’s menu is burgers and sushi and the rooftop is one of the city’s best spots to take in a brew with a view.

 If you have time to sleep …

-SoBro Guesthouse is just a few minutes away from the buzz of Lower Broad but it’s peaceful with all the comforts of home.
-From plush bathrobes to record players with 70’s LPs and a full equipped kitchen SoBro is ultra comfortable.
+SoBro Guesthouse is just a few minutes away from the buzz of Lower Broadway but it’s peaceful with all the comforts of home.
+From plush bathrobes to record players with 70’s LPs and a full equipped kitchen SoBro is a place to call home – if only for a while.

-You have to give the hotel an extra star for a whistling kettle for that early morning cuppa and C.O Bigelow amenities in the bathroom.
+You have to give the hotel an extra star for a whistling kettle for that early morning cuppa and sweet-smelling C.O.
+Bigelow amenities in the bathroom.
 With two large LED televisions and a queen size sofa bed the one-bedroom suites are ideal for 3 or two couples.
-The mobile self check-in is a breeze. http://www.sobroguest.com
+The mobile self check-in is a breeze.

 Book a Club Level suite at Loews Vanderbilt Hotel for the full luxury experience.
 The Concierge Lounge serves a simple but delicious complimentary continental breakfast.
 And after a busy day a wine or beer with elegant hors d’oeuvres in the evening.

 One of Music City’s hottest neighbourhoods, 12South is home to stylish stores, hip coffee shops and suitably southern homes.
 For coffee all ways, drop into Frothy Monkey Coffeehouse.
-For a quick lesson in how to dress like a southern lady, Reese Witherspoon’s Draper James is top of the list.
+For a quick lesson in how to dress like a southern lady, Reese Witherspoon’s Draper James is serious A list.

 For more on Nashville: http://www.visitmusiccity.com